 Q&A: Coach Shannon Rempel, biofit Calgary

-Shannon Rempel is a 4-time Olympic athlete and one of our coaches at biofit Calgary.
-We sat down to hear her impressive health & fitness story so far.
+A 4-time Olympic athlete and one of our coaches at the biofit designed gym in Calgary, we sat down to hear her impressive health & fitness story so far.

 Q: What sports or movement practices have been of most influence on you?